-The Management Committee of the International Capital Markets Services Association (“ICMSA” or the “Association”) has adopted the following policy to ensure that all activities of the Association operate in compliance with UK and European competition laws.
+The Management Committee of the International Capital Markets Services Association (“ICMSA” or the “Association”) has adopted the following policy to ensure that all activities of the Association operate in compliance with UK and EU competition laws.

 2. Trade Associations & Competition Law Issues

 Trade associations, such as the ICMSA, are legitimate, important bodies, which advance issues of common interest to the industry.
 However, as the ICMSA includes members who are competitors, we must be vigilant to ensure that participation in the Association complies with competition laws at all times.